 How can I save energy?
 Saving energy can be done in many ways.
 Of course, what works best for you depends on your situation.
 Do you use a lot of electricity because you got rid of gas?
 Or do you actually use a lot of gas for cooking or heating your home and tap water?
 Saving energy can be done with conserving gas, saving electricity or using less hot water.
 There are also other ways to insulate your home to save on heating costs.

-Tips for Water Conservation
+Tips for Saving Water

 Tip #1: Choose Water-Saving Options A water-saving shower head or a flow limiter on your faucet can cut water use in half.
 This not only saves water, but also energy!